Let’s write a search engine, part 2 of 2

 Blog post: 30 Aug 2025

-Last time we implemented a search feature that found all matching documents, sorted in alphabetical order of the url.
+Last time we implemented a search feature that found all matching documents, sorted in some arbitrary order.
 This time I want to sort them in a more reasonable order.
 Here are some ideas, some which depend on the query and others which don’t:

 What we’re trying to build